friction2d/friction2d.github.io/documentation/source-linux.md

 cd build
 ```

-Note that if you are not using Ubuntu you will need to set paths for ``qscintilla``:
+Note that if you are not using Ubuntu or Arch you will need to set paths for ``qscintilla``:

 ```
 cmake -G Ninja \